mozilla-b2g/fxos-certsuite/README.rst

 Furthermore, you must turn on adb access on the device:

-**For Firefox OS version 1.3:** Launch *Settings*, and navigate to *Device Information* -> *More Information* -> *Developer*, then check *Remote Debugging*.
+**For Firefox OS version 1.3:** Launch *Settings*, and navigate to *Device Information* → *More Information* → *Developer*, then check *Remote Debugging*.

-**For version 1.4:** Launch *Settings*, and navigate to *Device Information* -> *More Information*, then check *Developer Options*.
+**For version 1.4:** Launch *Settings*, and navigate to *Device Information* → *More Information*, then check *Developer Options*.
 Next, hold down the *Home* button, and close the *Settings* app (press the x).
 Finally, launch *Settings* again, and navigate to *Developer*, then select *ADB only* in *Remote Debugging*.

-Once this is done, go to Settings->Display and set the 'Screen Timeout' to 'never'.
+Once this is done, go to *Settings* → *Display* and set the *Screen Timeout* to “never”.
 You need this because adb will not work when the device is locked.

 Quick Setup and Usage
 =====================